ClickCease

 What Are the Most Common Causes of Construction Accidents?

-When construction companies ignore safety regulations, they can expose workers to electrocution hazards, heavy machinery malfunctions, and other dangers.
+Construction companies can expose workers to electrocution hazards, heavy machinery malfunctions, and other dangers when they ignore safety regulations.
 Some of the most common causes of severe and fatal construction site accidents include:

-According to OSHA, falls are the number one cause of fatal construction accidents, and are also a major cause of catastrophic injuries on worksites.
-Workers can fall off ladders or scaffolding, lose footing on an elevated surface, or trip over unattended equipment.
+According to OSHA, falls are the number one cause of fatal construction accidents and are also a major cause of catastrophic injuries on worksites.
+Workers on construction jobs can fall off ladders or scaffolding, lose footing on an elevated surface, or trip over unattended equipment.
 OSHA’s safety regulations and equipment requirements should prevent these accidents, but many employers overlook or neglect these rules.
 A fall from any height may cause traumatic brain injuries, spinal cord injuries, or broken bones.

 Most construction sites contain powerful machinery, such as forklifts and cranes.
-Improper assembly, lack of regular maintenance, or product defects in this equipment can cause disabling injuries or wrongful death.
+Improper assembly, lack of regular maintenance, or product defects in this equipment can cause serious injury disabling injuries or wrongful death.

 Improper Use of Vehicles

-Construction sites also contain numerous vehicles responsible for moving equipment and objects.
+Construction sites also contain numerous vehicles responsible for moving equipment and objects to protect construction workers.
 However, these vehicles can be dangerous when used by other companies’ negligent or poorly trained workers.
-For example, a dump truck driver may cause an accident by backing other workers on a crowded site.
+For example, a dump truck driver may cause an accident by backing over workers on a crowded site.

 Falling Objects